-In God's Shadow: Unveiling the Hidden World of Domestic Violence Victims in Religious Communities
+In God's Shadow: Unveiling the Hidden World of Victims of Domestic Violence in Observant Religious Communities

 In recent years, the phenomenon of domestic violence was elevated to the infamous status of a "global epidemic" infesting our society.
 Despite continuous efforts by law and policy makers to combat this adverse phenomenon affecting 1 in every 3 women around the globe, the problem persists to thrive among us.

 Despite this widespread distribution of the phenomenon across society, not all victims are confronted with the same set of challenges in their way to freedom from the chains of violence and abuse.
 Domestic violence victims of closely knit and observant religious communities is a particular group that faces a distinct set of barriers, which affect their ability and willingness to report, escape the abuse, and cooperate with law enforcement and prosecution agents.